 Unfortunately, it’s also happened in well-lit public places, where someone typically stands on an elevated platform and can easily tell if you’re fidgeting, or checking your shoes a lot.
 Common decency limits how big you can make your hair before encroaching on other people’s view, so I become vulnerable in these situations.
-Imagine my embarrassment when, attending my cousin’s church for a family event, someone did a quick draw from the pulpit, and instead of covering my shame, my cousin snapped a picture instead.

 4) Historic Connectile Dysfunction

 This is the inability to connect to the 1st century, 2nd Temple Jewish world Jesus lived in.
 It serves as a catch-all really.
 It could be anything from the fictitious conversion and supposed renaming of Paul, to calling Jewish people who followed the Jewish messiah Christians, or thinking the “good” ones (you know, the ‘Christian’ Jews) came to their senses and said “It’s about time God ‘got over it’ and realized His error!”
 They got their feedbag on and went hog wild like a proper Gentile.

 Each of these elicit the same response, I think: “O no you didn’t”, and crash.

 5) Peter’s Vision Abolishes God’s Dietary Restrictions For Jews: Forget all the tests Saint Peter is supposed to give you when you get to the “Pearly Gates.”
 I think it’s gonna go down like this: